-7 Top-Rated Campgrounds in the Phoenix Area
+9 Top-Rated Campgrounds in the Phoenix Area

-For all the Maricopa County Parks, visitors are welcome to stay for a maximum of 14 days and you can reserve sites up to six months in advance.
+For all Maricopa County Parks, the maximum stay is 14 days, and you can reserve sites up to six months in advance.
 Some campgrounds ask you to leave for a period of time, others may simply ask you to move sites.

-1 Usery Mountain County Park Campground
+1. Usery Mountain County Park Campground

-Most of the 73 campsites offer of a beautiful panorama.
-Sites are well spaced and surrounded by palo verde trees, cholla cactus, tall saguaros, and barrel cactus.
-Sites have paved parking areas, water and electrical hookups, a picnic table, and a fire ring.
+Most of the 73 campsites offer a beautiful panorama and are well spaced and surrounded by palo verde trees, cholla cactus, tall saguaros, and barrel cactus.
+Sites have paved parking areas, water, and electrical hookups, a picnic table, and a fire ring.
 Facilities include flush toilets but no showers.

-2 Lost Dutchman State Park Campground
+2. Lost Dutchman State Park Campground

 The 134-site campground at Lost Dutchman State Park offers a true desert setting, with individual sites plunked in around the vegetation.
 A few saguaros dot the landscape here and there, but most of the vegetation is low-level bushes.
-Only a few sites have ramadas, otherwise, you can expect to be camping in full sun.
+Only a few sites have shade ramadas, otherwise, you can expect to be camping in full sun.

 This campground is well set up for RVs, with large sites and level parking pads, back-in and pull-through sites, and some have electric and water hookups.
 All sizes of RVs are accepted.
 You'll also find tent camping areas.
 Showers and flush toilets are available.